 A weeder is simply a tool for pulling weeds from the soil, ideally with their roots intact.
-There is a wide array of different basic models but most have a sharp head or “blade” which surrounds the crown of the plant.
-Leverage is then applied to pull it out of the ground. .
+There’s a range of different basic models but most have a sharp head or “blade” which surrounds the crown of the plant.
+Leverage is then applied to pull it out of the ground.

 It’s worth pointing out that a hoe is not a weeder.
 A hoe is used to work the top of the soil.
 Used with a pulling action, it will scrape away small surface weeds.
 Weeders, of all types, are designed to go deeper.

-There are lots of different types of weeders.
+There are many different types of weeders.
 Even for gardening tools, where there’s always a few variants, weeders are in a category of their own.
-Here’s a quick rundown….

 - Scratch weeder – This type of weeder resembles a long, uncurved, two-pronged fork, similar to a carving utensil.
 The fork is inserted at an angle at the base of the plant and the handle is forced down to push the weed out.
 You can also find “weed trowels” that work on the same principle.

-- Dandelion weeder – These are similar in design to forked weeders, but have a curved “stem” to provide extra purchase.
-The head is meant to be “dug in” around the crown of the weed and the curved stem provides leverage with which to force it out.
+- Dandelion weeder – These are similar in design to forked weeders, but have a curved “stem” to give extra leverage.
+The head is “dug in” around the crown of the weed and the curved stem provides purchase with which to force it out.